ai/twitter2vk/README.markdown

 on home computer (don’t remember to add cron task).
 Or you can uninstall twitter2vk after you create config.

-You can follow author @andrey_sitnik to receive last updates info.
+You can follow author http://twitter.com/andrey_sitnik to receive last updates info.
+You can ask me any questions by e-mail: andrey@sitnik.ru.

 ### Features
 * Don’t store passwords in config.